michaeldiguiseppi/java_curriculum_personal/Unit-1-Syntax/README.md

 System.out.println(names); // [Ljava.lang.String;@7852e922
 ```

-NOTE: `System.out.println` is not _quite_ as nice as `console.log` is in JavaScript.
+ - **notice**: `System.out.println` is not _quite_ as nice as `console.log` is in JavaScript.
 See [here](http://stackoverflow.com/questions/409784/whats-the-simplest-way-to-print-a-java-array) for some ways to print arrays in a more useful way.

 Java arrays don't have much functionality built in.
 There are classes such as `ArrayList` that provide additional functionality.